 Professor Kay thinks basic income for all (not means-tested / tax-free / regular) is unaffordable.
 His article (Intereconomics 2017/2) carefully analyses several international proposals, but it does not take full account of the work of the UK's leading advocate for basic income the Citizen's Income Trust.
 CIT is confident that their revenue-neutral scheme would make a positive start on the road to a larger regular income than their initial scheme allows for.
 As they say in their critique of John Kay's investigation: 'What matters is the direction of travel'.
 CIT's scheme retains many existing welfare benefits - essential due the the low level of basic income needed to be revenue-neutral, but it is only a start.
 John Kay seems to assume a full 'living wage' basic income must be affordable immediately or he won't consider it relevant: 'basic income is a distraction from sensible, feasible and necessary reforms'.
-Both he and CIT acknowledge there could be sources of revenue yet untapped for a full basic income, but whereas Kay shies away from the political difficulties of that, CIT sees the start of an evolutionary reform away from the complexities of current welfare and its disincentives to work
+Both he and CIT acknowledge there could be sources of revenue yet untapped for a full basic income, but whereas Kay shies away from the political difficulties of that, CIT sees the start of an evolutionary reform away from the complexities of current welfare and its disincentives to work.

 One effect of a citizen's income is that some will use it to pay for better housing with rents and house prices likely to be pushed up.
 It is fairly clear that the incentives given out by recent governments to first-time buyers are a factor in rising house prices.
 A new source of income from a regular basic income would enable buyers to afford larger mortgages thus adding to the price hike.
 For every new £100 per month available at 2% interest another £20,000 of mortgage is freed up, driving straight through to rising prices and rents.